-REFER TO CHIMNEY AND CHIMNEY CONNECTOR MAKER'S INSTRUCTIONS FOR INSTALLATION AND USE.
+REFER TO CHIMNEY AND CHIMNEY CONNEC-TOR MAKER'S INSTRUCTIONS FOR INSTALLATION AND USE.

-Use only 6"/152mm diameter chimney with UL 103 HT (USA) or ULC-S629 (CDN) listing.
+Use only 6"/152mm diameter manufactured chimney system listed to UL 103 HT (US) or ULC-S629 (CDN).
 Chimney made to this listing is High Temperature rated to 2100°F/1149°C. Use chimney from only one manufacturer.
 Never mix brands.
 Carefully follow the chimney manufacturer's stated requirements and clearances.
 Use the chimney manufacturer's attic guards, roof supports, flashing and fire stops when passing through a ceiling.
 Use a listed wall pass-thru when passing through a combustible wall.
 Do not use makeshift compromises during installation.
-Never use a single-wall connection pipe as a chimney!